 - Day 1 - Action Plan: Once your drive team has been selected we spend the first Day at your school, sharing best practice from the schools we have worked with on how to implement successful change.
 The Drive Team Day introduces our approach to the teaching of thinking and learning as well as some of the practical, classroom based strategies that can be used to embed thinking and intelligent learning behaviours across the whole school.
 Following the Drive Team Day we continue to provide support as your Drive Team prepares it's Thinking School Action Plan and the best approach to introduce the vision to the whole school staff.

-- Days 2 and 4 - Development Days: Once the Action Plan is agreed, we return to the school for the Development Day.
-Depending on your schools requirements, your Drive Team decide whether that day should be based around Developing Cognitive Capacity or Developing Intelligent Behaviours.
-The day covers indepth training of the relevant tools and strategies for the Drive Team.
+- Days 2 - Once the Action Plan is agreed, we return to the school for the Development Day.
+The day will be based around Developing the Cognitive Coach and Understanding skilful questioning and Effective Feedback and covers in-depth training of the relevant tools and strategies for the Drive Team.

 - Ongoing Support: Throughout the process of becoming a Thinking School we continue to work with your leadership, drive team and whole school staff by providing support on implementing and sustaining the appropriate change process, evaluating its effects and providing training expertise on the thinking tools, behaviours and pedagogy that underly the Thinking Matters approach.

 Take a look at our brochure outlining the Thinking Matters Approach and how we work with your school.View Brochure